 After relating the tragic individual stories of a compulsive gambler and a sleepwalking murderer, the author waxes philosophical, tackling questions of free will and personal responsibility.
 He cites the life path of the great philosopher William James to illustrate how individuals can choose to alter their habits, and thus, their destiny.

 This is a truly engaging book, well-researched and also practical.
-Along with a staggering list of research sources, Duhigg includes a guide for readers to implement what they've learned to alter their own habits.
+Along with a staggering list of research sources, Duhigg includes a guide for readers to implement what they've learned, and alter their own habits.
 He talks about his book on You-Tube here.